System Design Space

 Containment

-Isolation of affected systems, blocking of malicious traffic, revoke compromised credentials.
+Isolate affected systems, block malicious traffic, and revoke compromised credentials.

 4